WaltersAsh/test-first-repository/README.md

 - Use `git checkout <branch-name>
 - Use `git merge master` to make sure if checkouted branch is not out of date
 - Use `git stash apply` to apply those changes to branch (will still have to add, commit and push)

+### Git merge vs rebase
+A merge preserves the branch history, rebase doesn't.
+A merge should be use on public branches as the history of the commits made are important.
+A history of contributions made by other users should be preserved.
+A rebase should be use on private branches or on personal branches exclusively as it 'rewrites history' and leaves no trace, as if it always was on the master branch.
+If you're unsure, always merge!